Basic list comprehension

 print(even_squares)

 Dictionary comprehensions provide a concise way to create dictionaries using a syntax similar to list comprehensions, but with curly braces and key-value pairs.
-This allows you to create dictionaries in a clear and efficient manner.
+This enables you to build dictionaries in a clear and efficient manner.

 # Dictionary comprehension